TebogoNakampe/TMIP-2019-nCoV-Recognition/README2.md

 seaborn
 ```
 ## Model Selection - Experiment_Model_Selection_002
-# Model Selection Summary
-To identify the most effective model for our classification task, we evaluated several algorithms including Logistic Regression, Random Forest, and XGBoost.
+To identify the most effective model for our prediction task, we evaluated several algorithms including MLP (Neural Net) and KNN.
 Each model was trained on the training dataset and assessed on a validation set using key metrics such as accuracy, precision, recall, and F1-score.

-Despite tuning and optimizing the Random Forest and XGBoost models, the K-Nearest Neighbors (KNN) classifier consistently demonstrated superior performance on the validation data in terms of predictive accuracy and balanced precision/recall.
+Despite tuning and optimizing the MLP (Neural Net), the K-Nearest Neighbors (KNN) classifier consistently demonstrated superior performance on the validation data in terms of predictive accuracy and balanced precision/recall.

 The selected KNN model was further fine-tuned using hyperparameter optimization (e.g., number of neighbors, distance metrics) to enhance its robustness and generalization capability.